'Wrongfully convicted' Ivan Henry being sued by alleged victims

-The Canadian justice system may have ruled Ivan Henry was wrongfully convicted of sexually assaulting eight women – but five of his alleged victims are now going to civil court, claiming he did in fact attack them.
+The Canadian justice system may have ruled Ivan Henry was wrongfully convicted of sexually assaulting eight women, but five of his alleged victims are going to civil court, claiming he did, in fact, attack them.

 They're demanding at least some of the millions of dollars he was awarded last year, after he served 27 years in prison for convictions that were eventually quashed due to legal errors.